UCBerkeleySETI/blimpy/docs/overview.md

     # process data
 ```

-Note: most users should start analysis with filterbank files, which are smaller in size and have been generated from the guppi raw files.
+Note: Most users should start analysis with filterbank files, which are smaller in size and have been generated from the guppi raw files.

 ### Further reading

 A detailed overview of the data formats used in Breakthrough Listen can be found in our [data format paper](https://ui.adsabs.harvard.edu/abs/2019arXiv190607391L/abstract).
 An archive of data files from the Breakthrough Listen program is provided at [seti.berkeley.edu/opendata](http://seti.berkeley.edu/opendata).

 ### If you have any requests or questions, please lets us know!